Akuli/BananaGUI/docs/tutorial.rst

 The window can have only one child, but it doesn't mean that there's no way to have two labels in it.
-The easiest way to do that is to create a Box widget, and then add the labels into the box.
+The easiest way to do that is to create a :class:`bananagui.widgets.Box`, and then add the labels into the box.
 Let's make a program that creates a window like this:

 .. code-block:: none